The Lunch Colloquium

 In this very special Lunch Colloquium, Gene Bianchi (founding director of the Emeritus College and continuing contributor to its success) will share poetry from his most recent collection, The Hum of it All, and other works.
 As Dana Greene put it in the blurb she wrote for the book (revealing her own poetic capacities), “In [these] poems of nature, illness, aging, and every kind of unfixable brokenness, one hears a cosmic hum, whittling down belief to heart wood.
 It is the hum, the sound of all sounds, the ur-sound, taught by cat and owl, birch and wind which is the inspiration for these wonderful poems.”
 As in the past, Gene has insisted we invite other emeriti poets to present along with him—and we’re delighted that Don Saliers and Holly York have agreed to do so.
 We also invite attendees who might want to share a poem they have written themselves (or one by another author) to “stand and deliver” in the final 20 minutes of this program—using poetry to celebrate poetry, which is, according to Marianne Moore, “the art of creating imaginary gardens with real toads in them.”

-Tawni Tidwell, TMD, Ranjung Tibetan Medicine, Doctoral Candidate, Anthropology
+Tawni Tidwell, TMD, Rangjung Tibetan Medicine, Doctoral Candidate, Anthropology

 “Bridging Ancient Tibetan Medicine and Modern Western Science: Journeys in Becoming an Amchi Physician”

 Tibetan medicine has historically existed as a comprehensive health care system throughout Tibetan regions across Asia and the Trans-Himalaya and as a treatment modality of choice, particularly for chronic illness, with origins predating the 7th century CE.
-As the first Westerner to be certified in Tibetan medicine among Tibetan peers, by Tibetan teachers, and in the Tibetan language, Tidwell will describe her experiences training as an amchi, a traditional Tibetan medical physician.
+As the first Westerner to be certified in Tibetan medicine among Tibetan peers, by Tibetan teachers, and in the Tibetan language, Tidwell, who is now completing her work for the Ph.D. in Emory's Department of Anthropology, will describe her experiences training as an amchi, a traditional Tibetan medical physician.
 She studied for her first three years at the Dalai Lama’s Tibetan Medical Institute, Men-Tsee-Khang, in northern India and her final years in eastern Tibet at the largest institution of Tibetan medicine in the world, where she focused her internship on gastrointestinal disorders and cancers.
-She is also completing her doctorate in Emory’s Anthropology department.
+She will also discuss her work in bridging Tibetan and Western knowledge systems of the body.

 December 4 (Extended session includes holiday party)